monicahq/monica/docs/installation/providers/heroku.md

 Clone the Monica repository to your local environment by `git clone https://github.com/monicahq/monica`, and add heroku git repository by `heroku git:remote -a (heroku app name)`.
 Then, push to heroku by `git push heroku master`.
 Heroku will build and update the repository, automatically.

 See more information about updating Monica (including Heroku-spcific things) [here](https://github.com/monicahq/monica/blob/master/docs/installation/update.md).

+## Update from 2.x to 3.x

+If you already deployed a 2.x Monica instance, when you will upgrade to 3.x, you will have to manually add `node.js` as a buildpack:
+- Go to `Settings`
+- Under `Buildpacks`, add a new buildpack, and select `nodejs`
+  - `heroku/nodejs` will be selected automatically